iclr-blogposts/2024/_posts/2024-05-07-robust-foundation-model.md

 in which $$\epsilon \geq 0$$ is the adversarial budget, $$B$$ is a mini-batch, and
 $$\mathrm{KL}(p(x) \| q(x); B) = \sum_{x \in B} p(x) \log \frac{p(x)}{q(x)}$$ denotes the KL divergence.

 We provide an illustration of AIR for ACL.
 The ACL aims to maximize the agreements between two natural data (<span style="color:blue">the dash blue lines</span>) and the agreements between two adversarial data (<span style="color:red">the dash red lines</span>).
-The AIR aims to maximize the agreements between the original data and the adversarial data (<span style="color:orange">the dash yellow lines</span>) and the agreements between the natural data and the adversarial data (<span style="color:pink">the dash pink lines</span>).
+The AIR aims to maximize the agreements between the original data and different views of adversarial data (<span style="color:orange">the dash yellow lines</span>) and the agreements between different views of natural data and different views of adversarial data (<span style="color:pink">the dash pink lines</span>).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">